Micro Vuelta de la Sierra Norte, Mexico

 Spending longer in Oaxaca?

-Check out the six-day San José del Pacífico Grand Dirt Tour, a loop out of Oaxaca.
+Check out the San José del Pacífico Grand Dirt Tour, a loop out of Oaxaca.
 Or catch a bus over to Cuicatlán, and ride the three-four day Ojos de Cuitalan tour, in the Tehuacán-Cuicatlán Biosphere Reserve.

 Looking for day rides to further explore the area?